bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 ### Modifier

-Anyone who has dabbled with Jetpack Compose is very familiar with the `Modifier` class.
+Anyone who has dabbled with Jetpack Compose is likely very familiar with the `Modifier` class.
 It may seem as fundamental to Compose as the `@Composable` annotation is.

 However, it isn't!
 Compose for Web actually does not have a `Modifier` class.

 Instead, it uses an approach where all HTML tags are converted to `@Composable` function calls that take in something called an `AttrsBuilder`.

 As a concrete example, the HTML document tag:

 ```html
 <div id="example" style="width:50px;height:25px;background-color:black">